SkretasLab/ProteoSeeker/README.md

 Manuscript under review

 # Website
-<p align="justify">General information about ProteoSeeker, including part of the installation and usage instructions found in this repository can be found at the link below:</p>
+<p align="justify">General information about ProteoSeeker, including part of the installation and usage instructions found in this repository, can be found at the link below:</p>

 https://skretaslab.gr/proteoseeker